Bloggbild för: 7 Tips for Less Bloating, Gas, Diarrhea, Constipation, Acid Reflux and More

 Enzymedica Gut Motility

-A dietary supplement that supports the intestine and its movement.
-Gut Motility contains ProDigest®, a combination of extracts from artichoke leaves and ginger root.
+A dietary supplement that supports the intestines and their movement.
+Gut Motility contains ProDigest®, a combination of extracts from artichoke leaf and ginger root.
 The product also contains apple cider vinegar.
-Magnesium has a mild laxative effect when you take enough of it, especially magnesium oxide.

 Holistic UltraTarm

-A dietary supplement for constipation and sluggish bowels.
-UltraTarm contains magnesium oxides with low bioavailability that can be used by those experiencing temporary problems, for example during travel, or those who have had sluggish bowels for a longer time.
-Holistic UltraTarm is gentle and also suitable for people with sensitive intestines.
+A dietary supplement for constipation and sluggish bowel.
+UltraTarm contains magnesium oxides with low bioavailability that can be used by those experiencing temporary problems, for example when traveling, or those who have had sluggish bowel for a longer period.

 Thorne FloraMend